Wilby Primary

 Our learning journey begins with a focus on the Prime Areas of development: Communication and Language, Physical Development and Personal, Social and Emotional Development.
 As we develop and our journey progresses, greater emphasis is put on the Specific Areas of learning: Literacy, Mathematics, Understanding The World and Expressive Arts and Design.
 During our time in Wren Class we move from taking our first teetering, brave steps into school, towards becoming confident learners in our Reception Year.

-Welcome to the Summer term 2025!
+Welcome to the Autumn term 2025!

 Kindest regards,